wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 ## Open Issues

-### AdvantageScope isn't updated by WPILib Installer on macOS

-**Issue:** When running the WPILib Installer, a pop-up saying ``"WPILibInstaller" was prevented from modifying apps on your Mac.`` and AdvantageScope remains version 3.0.1.
-This issue occurs when upgrading WPILib, when a beta version of WPIlib or WPILib 2024.1.1 was installed on macOS.

-**Workaround:** Delete AdvantageScope from ``~/wpilib/tools`` and re-run the WPILib Installer.

 ### Driver Station randomly disabled

 **Issue:** The Driver Station contains tighter safety mechanisms in 2024 to protect against control issues.
 Some teams have seen this cause the robot to disable.